mklemm/jaxb-delegate-plugin/README.md

 frameworks can consume the XSDs without any issues and base their own logic on the additional annotations in the XSD.

+## Features
+- Generates methods that delegate to a member instance of the generated class or to static methods
+- One generated class can use multiple delegates
+- Delegate definitions given as binding extensions in the XSD or a binding file can be re-used by referencing them elsewhere in the schema model.
+- The delegation model can be applied not only to classes generated from complexType definitions, but they can also be applied to inner classes of the generated class, by use of the "target" attribute.
+  This will also work for inner classes generatd by different XJC plugins, like the jaxb2-rich-contract-plugin.
+  So, even nested fluent builder classes can be enhanced with business methods.
+- Types of methods, method parameters, type arguments etc. can be given using a variable expansion syntax, thus further enhancing reusability of definitions.
+I.e. {delegeeClass} references the generated class that contains the delegate, {delegeeClass.typeParams} references its type parameters.

 ## Function
 The "delegate" plugin generates methods that automatically delegate to compatible methods of a defined delegate class.
 The delegate can be a